 Most of the hole-in-the-wall juke joints where the story of Rockabilly unfolded no longer exist, making it hard for Arkansans to tell their story.
 Rockabilly! will provide a tangible stopping place that fills in the missing history, explores its bi-ethnic origins, and shows how Rockabilly skyrocketed into a music sensation in little Arkansas towns like Newport, Bono, Paragould, and Trumann and persisted long after the heyday of the style.
 Situated in a dry county and cut off from the musical hub in the Delta due to the lack of highway access through the marshy Sunken Lands, Jonesboro was not on the juke joint circuit.
 Yet, Jonesboro played an intriguing role in the Northeast Arkansas Rockabilly story.
 Many musicians got their first break from Joe Lee in his Jonesboro studio (Variety Recording Studio), remnants of which survive in the heart of Jonesboro.

 Rockabilly!
-The Northeast Arkansas story of Rockabilly will demonstrate that our region played a critical role in the rise of a lasting and powerful musical form that at once awed, delighted and appalled the world.
+The Northeast Arkansas Story of a Music Sensation will demonstrate that our region played a critical role in the rise of a lasting and powerful musical form that at once awed, delighted and appalled the world.
 The exhibition will present push-button interpretive audio, life-size photomurals of Rockabilly musicians from Northeast Arkansas along with their biographies and best known works, original artifacts, footage of authentic Rockabilly dancing, and hands-on learning stations for kids and families.
 This exhibition will occupy approximately 600 square feet of the Museum's prime, centermost exhibit space and thereby constitute one of the largest exhibits in the Museum.
 This will be a permanent exhibit, open free to the public.